aiven/devportal/docs/products/flink/howto/real_time_alerting_solution_cli.rst

         id3-- high 30-second average CPU -->id4(PostgreSQL sink);

 This uses the same ``CPU_IN`` Kafka source table and ``SOURCE_THRESHOLDS`` PostgreSQL source table that you created earlier.
-In addition, you need a new sink PostgreSQL table to store the processed data and a new Flink job to process the data:
+In addition, you need a new sink PostgreSQL table to store the processed data and a new Flink job to process the data.

 1. In the Aiven CLI, run the following command to connect to the ``demo-postgresql`` service: